 The Tibetan New Year and the Losar festival are all colorfully celebrated at Boudhanath Temple in some of the largest festivals ever seen in Nepal.
 The Boudha area is a visual feast.
-Colorful Thangkas, Tibetan jewellery, hand woven carpets, masks, and khukuri knives are sold in the surrounding stalls.
+Colorful Thangkas, Tibetan jewelry, hand-woven carpets, masks, and khukuri knives are sold in the surrounding stalls.
 This may be the best place in Nepal for Buddhist & Tibetan related items – statues, prayer flags, Tibetan incense, etc.

 Patan Durbar Square

 Most of the monuments in this square date back to the medieval Malla period 15th to 17th century as the golden period of Nepalese art and architecture.
-Patan sightseeing tour also offers many other famous Buddhist temple like Hiranya Verna Maha Vihar (the Golden temple) and Maha Bouddha with ten thousands Buddha’s images.
+Patan sightseeing tour also offers many other famous Buddhist temples like Hiranya Verna Maha Vihar (the Golden temple) and Maha Bouddha with ten thousand Buddha’s images.
 Most of the people of Patan city are Buddhists.
 The best place, however, to see metal sculpture is the Hiranya Varna Mahabihar, the “Golden Temple”.
-It is a Newar monastery which contains wall painting, fourteenth century statues, and scriptures.
+It is a Newar monastery which contains wall painting, fourteenth-century statues, and scriptures.

 Other sites including the Mahabouddha Temple and Uku Bahal are only a few minutes walk away from the square.
-Many more temples dedicated to Ganesh, the elephant headed god, Shiva, Narsingha, Taleju, and others are situated in the Patan Durbar Square .The streets in this area are home to inetal sculptors of the present day.
+Many more temples dedicated to Ganesh, the elephant-headed god, Shiva, Narsingha, Taleju, and others are situated in the Patan Durbar Square.
 Central Zoo in Jawalakhel is a pleasant diversion after a tour of the cultural sights.
 It contains about 106 species of birds and over 665 different animals.

 Bhaktapur Durbar Square

-Bhaktapur Durbar Square, locally known as Khwopa or Bhadgaon is world-renowned for its elegant art, fabulous culture and indigenous life-style.
-The Bhaktipur city is protected as a UNESCO world Heritage site.
-The Bhaktipur is on of the most charming architecture showpieces of the valley as it highlights the ancient.
+Bhaktapur Durbar Square, locally known as Khwopa or Bhadgaon is world-renowned for its elegant art, fabulous culture and indigenous lifestyle.
+The Bhaktapur city is protected as a UNESCO World Heritage site.
+The Bhaktapur is one of the most charming architecture showpieces of the valley as it highlights the ancient.
 Bhaktapur Durbar Square is a conglomeration of pagoda and shikhara style temples grouped around a fifty-five window palace of brick and wood.

 The Durbar square is one of the most charming architectural showpieces of the Valley as it highlights the ancient arts of Nepal.
 The Art Gallery contains ancient paintings belonging to the Hindu and Buddhist traditions of various periods and descriptions.
 Some of the most popular monuments golden gate, peacock window, 55 windows Palace, Nyatapola temple, Statue of King Bhupatindra Malla, two stone images of Bhairav (the dreadful aspect of Shiva) and Ugrachandi are main attractions.